Migrate a Sitefinity CMS project

 6. Add Azure AD authentication support

-3. To enable the crawlers to be able to crawl the site, add the following in the web.Production.config file:
+2. To enable crawlers to crawl the site on Production, add the following to the web.Production.config transformation file:

 9. Configure the WebSecurity Module